Loading...

 Antibiotic treatment in primary care

+Treatment course: 7 days depending on clinical response.
 Infections should begin to respond within 48 hours.
-If the infection is worsening despite oral antibiotics then seek help from obstetricians, breast unit surgeons or microbiologist.
-If the patient is not improving, consider sending breast milk for culture and antibiotic sensitivity.
+If the infection is worsening despite oral antibiotics then seek help from obstetricians, breast unit surgeons or microbiologist, see Appendix 1 for details.
 Send a swab of the breast and a MRSA screen if there are risk factors for MRSA infection.

 Safety of continuing to breastfeed: